Practitioner Protective-Claim Deadline: July 10, 2026

 Abdo strengthens the taxpayer's position by holding that section 7508A(d) is mandatory and self-executing.
 Kwong broadens the practical reach of that position by treating the COVID disaster period as extending through July 10, 2023.

-Because the law is still developing and the IRS may appeal or resist these claims, taxpayers who may be affected should consider prompt transcript review and protective administrative filings before July 10, 2026.
+Because the law is still developing and the IRS has appealed and may resist these claims, taxpayers who may be affected should consider prompt transcript review and protective administrative filings before July 10, 2026.
 The taxpayers who move first and move carefully are likely to be in the strongest position regardless of how the appellate landscape shifts over the next year.

 Need Help Navigating Your COVID-Era Tax Penalties?